itamargo/codex/Codex.md

 My take on the spiritual and supernatural.

 - We don't have a purpose given to us, but it's okay if we make one up.
-- My self-declared purpose is to enjoy quality time (with myself, with others, and with my interests) by discovering and removing obstacles that hinder quality time.
+- My self-declared purpose is to shape societies and communities to enable them to elevate their game by giving them the tools and support they need.
-- Frequently remembering we will die increases the quality of our life.
 - Life is already lost.
 The only honest way to approach it is from a perspective of gratitude.
 - Souls don't exist as separate from the physical body.
 - The gods of organized religion don't exist.